openstack/keystone/doc/source/architecture.rst

     json_body ec2_extension_v3 s3_extension service_v3

-These in turn use a subclass of :mod:`keystone.common.wsgi.ComposingRouter` to link URLs to Controllers (a subclass of :mod:`keystone.common.wsgi.Application`).
-Within each Controller, one or more Managers are loaded (for example, see :mod:`keystone.catalog.core.Manager`), which are thin wrapper classes which load the appropriate service driver based on the Keystone configuration.
+These in turn use a subclass of :mod:`keystone.common.wsgi.ComposingRouter` to link URLs to controllers (a subclass of :mod:`keystone.common.wsgi.Application`).
+Within each controller, one or more managers are loaded (for example, see :mod:`keystone.catalog.core.Manager`), which are thin wrapper classes which load the appropriate service driver based on the keystone configuration.

 * Assignment